WorkWithAfridi/Pinext-Flutter_IncomeExpenseTracker/README.md

 * Backend using Firebase Cloud Firestore.
 * State management using BLoC.

-## Demo video and in-app screenshots
+## Demo video

-Click here to view [Demo Video](https://www.youtube.com/watch?v=HCSu5J9PyzU&t=17s)
+Demo video can be viewed at: [Pinext App v1.0](https://www.youtube.com/watch?v=HCSu5J9PyzU&t=17s)

+## Promotional Images

 ![Demo Image](https://github.com/llKYOTOll/Pinext-PersonalIncomeExpenseTrackingApp/blob/master/assets/promotional_images/Screenshot%202022-09-25%20093843.png?raw=true)

+## Want to contribute to the project?

+Just send in your pull req. and I'll for sure have a look into it. :)

 ## How to install the app on your physical device

 Download the source code and compile the apk using Flutter CLI or Android Studio.
 Or  just HMU at Khondakarafridi35@gmail.com :)

-APKs for Android can be found [here](https://drive.google.com/drive/folders/1Z-fPUf9SbRhjLuHZsv87LCJxbRI3bJQT?usp=sharing).
+## APKs for Android

-## Want to contribute to the project?

-Just send in your pull req. and I'll for sure have a look into it. :)

-## APKs

 APKs can be found: [here](https://drive.google.com/drive/folders/1Z-fPUf9SbRhjLuHZsv87LCJxbRI3bJQT?usp=sharing)